cosmoskitten/beam/website/src/documentation/io/developing-io-java.md

 To implement an `UnboundedSource`, your subclass must override the following abstract methods:

-  * `generateInitialSplits`: The runner uses this method to generate a list of `UnboundedSource` objects which represent the number of sub-stream instances from which the service should read in parallel.
+  * `split`: The runner uses this method to generate a list of `UnboundedSource` objects which represent the number of sub-stream instances from which the service should read in parallel.